-3. Shop at Wander North Georgia: This creative shop is owned and operated by some seriously creative people.
-And they give 1% of their monthly earnings each a month to a local charity.
+4. Shop at Wander North Georgia: This creative shop is owned and operated by some seriously creative people.
+They give 1% of their monthly earnings each a month to a local charity.
 It is part gear and outdoors with a total emphasis on playfulness and fun.
 Lots of kids things and family oriented gadgets.
 Gayle and I love the shop and the owners.
 Also, in the basement is Admiral Axe offering the opportunity to throw axes and entertain your inner child. https://www.wandernorthgeorgia.com/the-store/

-5. Sip Some Rye Whiskey at Moonrise Distillery: Owner Doug Nassaur is maybe one of the most knowledgeable distillers I have ever met.
-A tour of the distillery with Doug will make you wonder why you would ever by cheap whiskey or bourbon again.
+5. Sip Some Rye Whiskey at Moonrise Distillery: Owner Doug Nassaur is one of the most knowledgeable distillers I have ever met.
+A tour of the distillery with Doug will make you wonder why you would ever buy cheap whiskey or bourbon again.
 He is making a panoply of distilled spirits and some mixed fruit beverages like cognac as well.
 Moonrise now offers a stage with live entertainment and parties.
 Put this tour high on your list!
 Oh, did I fail to mention their Bourbon laced Pecan Ice Cream. https://moonrisedistillery.com/

-7. Have a Picnic at Blackrock Mountain State Park: From Beechwood Inn it is just a short drive to Blackrock Mountain State Park, the highest state park in Georgia.
-The visitors’ Center has been newly remodeled and offers rest rooms, sales items and trail maps.
-It is a perfect place to bring a picnic as the top of the mountain is always several degrees cooler than down below.
-There are miles of trails a beautiful lake and even some waterfalls to visit. https://beechwoodinn.ws/specials/picnic-package-in-north-georgia/ http://www.gastateparks.org/BlackRockMountain
+6. Have a Picnic at Blackrock Mountain State Park: From Beechwood Inn it is just a short drive to Blackrock Mountain State Park, the highest state park in Georgia.
+The visitors Center has been newly remodeled and offers rest rooms, sales items and trail maps.
+It is a perfect place to bring a picnic as the top of the mountain it is always several degrees cooler than down below.
+There are miles of trails, a beautiful lake and even some waterfalls to visit. https://beechwoodinn.ws/specials/picnic-package-in-north-georgia/ http://www.gastateparks.org/BlackRockMountain

 - 12 Spies Vineyard, 550 Black Branch Road, Rabun Gap, GA 30568, 706-490-0890 http://www.12spiesvineyards.com/